-The design of the VEGCOO C8 silent gaming mouse, the partially exposed scroll wheel in particular, strongly resembles that of the first product on my list.
+The design of the VEGCOO C10 silent gaming mouse, the partially exposed scroll wheel in particular, strongly resembles that of the second product on my list.
 However, there is one key difference.
 Unlike the TENMOS mouse, this one is wireless.
-And, unlike the previous mouse, which was also wireless, this one is rechargeable!

-4. FOME I720 Ergonomic Wireless Gaming Mouse With Noiseless Buttons
+5. FOME I720 Ergonomic Gaming Mouse With Noiseless Buttons

 Like the previous wireless mice on my list, this FOME gaming mouse has a great 2.4 GHz connection.
 However, the manufacturer claims that their product can last for up to 20 months before needing 2 AAA replacement batteries.
 Also, the brand included three power saving modes, which cause the mouse to conserve energy and eventually go into deep sleep mode after idling for 5 minutes.

 The design of this mouse features a familiar open scroll wheel.
 However, the asymmetrical build also identifies it as a right-handed device.